 From this cornucopia of work, I have chosen five books that would serve to bring the reader into the thought of Pierre Manent.

-Naturally, most Catholics wishing to take an informed and authentically Christian stance on political issues will turn first to the Catechism and papal teachings to find their bearings.
-What do the writings of the political philosopher Pierre Manent offer that they will not find there?
 As you righly suggest, Catholic Social Thought is a vast and estimable resource for believers seeking guidance from the Church, as we make our way as citizens of two cities through the pilgrimage of this life.
 However, it neither claims to nor provides all that is needed in this regard.
 It tends to speak in general principles that need specifying and concrete application.
 When it comes to the political world, it has next to nothing to say about “the regime,” the specific order of offices, form of justice, and way of life defining a country, which classical political philosophy maintained was the chief theme of political philosophy, and is a decisive factor in sound political deliberation and action.
 Finally, while it does list “polity” as the second of three forms of societates with which it is concerned (the family and the Church being the other two), it says next to nothing about the various forms of polity that make up the human scene and are the arenas and often the objects of high politics.

-This is particularly true of thebone of contention in the West today, the nature and status of the nation-state.
+This is particularly true of the bone of contention in the West today, the nature and status of the nation-state.
 While Catholic Social Thought rightly recognizes that “polity” has distinct “propria,” or specifying features and goods, it tends to simply presuppose the nation, and spends little time articulating its nature beyond broad generalities.
 There are exceptions to this general rule, of course.
 Because of his deep roots in Poland, Saint John Paul II wrote incisively and beautifully on the nation.
 But his example has, in the main, not been followed by other authoritative documents.

 Manent supplies these lacunae of CST: as a political philosopher he has written extensively on regimes, political forms, including the nation, and placed them in the context of a philosophical understanding of “man, the political animal,” the nature of politics, and what he calls “the political condition of humanity”.
 All this, in turn, is located within, and is used to take the measure of, the past political and spiritual adventures of Western humanity and our current situation.
 One of Manent’s favorite terms is “mediation.”
 For me, and for many others, he has been a great mediator, as we toggle back-and-forth between CST and the actual configuration of the human world.

-You have worked extensively on various contemporary French Catholic philosophers: not just Manent but also Rémi Brague and Chantal Delsol.
-What attracted you to them?
-Do they bring something to the table that contemporary Anglophone political thought overlooks?
 It is very kind of you to ask about my personal story.
 I learned French in a French Benedictine monastery (Fontgombault) in the early ’70s and returned home to America during some of the dark days of the Cold War.
 The best Sovietology was done in France, so I kept up my French in connection with that important topic.
 One thing led to another and, thanks to the good offices of my friend, Daniel J. Mahoney, I encountered a chorus of French worthies: Raymond Aron, Alain Besançon, Manent, Chantal Delsol, the too-little known Philippe Bénéton, and, finally, Rémi Brague.

 What attracted me to them, besides their intelligent and intransigent anti-communism, was the breadth, depth, and illuminating power of their thought.
 Aron, Manent, and Bénéton tended to work the political side of things, while Delsol and Brague (along with Cardinal Ratzinger, whom I discovered and loved) worked the cultural side.
 Between the two, one had a fuller view of things, the past and the present, the political and the cultural.
 These French thinkers showed that the old authors (Aristotle, Augustine, Montesquieu) still have great illuminating power, but that we today have our own tasks for thought (modern ideologies, Islam, a democracy in danger of losing its moorings).
 Translating them has been an education in the great books and thinkers of France and the West and a sustained conversation with first rate contemporary minds.

-At the Collège de France, Manent was the assistant of the Raymond Aron, a leading political thinker and the main exponent of liberalism in France.
-To what degree has Aron influenced Manent’s work?
 Aron (1905-1983) influenced Manent considerably, but finally in the way that a great teacher influences a great student: he gave Manent all that he had to give, then led him to other teachers who could help him on his personal path of investigation.

 I would say that Aron principally taught Manent two things.
 In the series of autobiographical interviews included in the list of books, Seeing Things Politically, Manent says that Aron was decisive in showing him that when it comes to politics, “there is something to be known,” it is not necessarly a matter of ideological constructs, or partisan gaslighting.
 This was a liberating lesson in the midst of a highly ideological and partisan time (one much like our own).
 Second, as your question suggests, Aron taught Manent the fraught nature of defending human liberty and “the liberal liberties” in modern circumstances.
 Constant attention and vigilance are required, and an almost superhuman moderation joined with moral and intellectual courage.